imodeveloperlab/dskit-swiftui/README.md

 ### What is DSKit?

-DSKit is a simple **Design System Kit**  for **iOS 15+ SwiftUI**, designed to help developers create simple, consistent and attractive user interfaces with ease.
-It includes essential view modifiers which ensure that all UI components follow a unified style guide.
+DSKit is a simple Design System Kit for **iOS 15+ SwiftUI**, designed to help developers create simple, consistent and attractive user interfaces with ease.

 <img src="Content/Images/Preview.png">